ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/running-as-service.markdown

 ### Registering

-To register RavenDB as a Service on Windows OS, run powershell with administrator privileges.
+To register RavenDB as a Service on Windows OS, run PowerShell with administrator privileges.
 Navigate to the RavenDB package root and execute:

 {CODE-BLOCK:powershell}
-.\setup-as-service.ps1
+`.\setup-as-service.ps1`
 {CODE-BLOCK/}

-If you recieve an error `setup-as-service.ps1 cannot be loaded.
-The file...is not digitally signed`, first run the following command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` and after you affirm the "Execution Policy Change" with `Y`, you can run `.\setup-as-service.ps1`.
+If you receive the following error:
+"setup-as-service.ps1 cannot be loaded.
+The file [YourFileLocation] is not digitally signed"

+1. Run the following command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`.
+2. Affirm the "Execution Policy Change" with `Y`.
+3. Run `.\setup-as-service.ps1` again.

-Alternatively, navigate to the node `Server` folder and execute the following command:
+Alternatively, navigate to the node **Server** folder and execute the following command:

 {CODE-BLOCK:powershell}
-.\rvn.exe windows-service register --service-name RavenDB {CODE-BLOCK/}
+`.\rvn.exe windows-service register --service-name RavenDB` {CODE-BLOCK/}

-If you want to run the service under a non-default user (`Local Service` is default) then execute following command:
+If you want to run the service under a non-default user (**Local Service** is default) then execute the following command:

 {CODE-BLOCK:powershell}
 .\rvn.exe windows-service register --service-name RavenDB --service-user-name MyUser --service-user-password MyPassword